freezurbern/skybox/readme.txt

 Content released under the Creative Commons Attribution-ShareAlike 4.0 International License. http://creativecommons.org/licenses/by-sa/4.0/
+The license above applies to all content in this directory.
-This readme includes the attribution required by the license, hence you are encouraged copy it along with the content (although attribution could be provided by other reasonable means).
+This readme includes the attribution required by said license, hence you are encouraged to copy it along with the content.
+(although attribution could be provided by other reasonable means)

 Sky/Cloud boxes created by Zachery "freezurbern" Slocum